Contract Management Pro: From zero to adoption

 Guided setup north star: make the sequence visible

-The direction I drove focused on:
+The direction I drove focused on three outcomes:

-Win story tile (portfolio-safe): regulated energy provider
+Win story: regulated energy provider

 Impact, the way it actually unfolded